rsksmart/devportal-1.0/rif/rns/guide/operations.md

 ---
 layout: rsk
 title: "Operations - RNS User guide"
-description: "How to login to your domain, extend your domain expiration time, transfer your domain, change the RSK address, add a cryptocurrency address, update a cryptocurrency address, delete a cryptocurrency address, activate multi chain functionality, create a subdomain, change a subdomain's owner, delete a subdomain"
+description: "How to login to your domain, extend your domain expiration time, transfer your domain, change the Rootstock address, add a cryptocurrency address, update a cryptocurrency address, delete a cryptocurrency address, activate multi chain functionality, create a subdomain, change a subdomain's owner, delete a subdomain"
 tags: rns, guide, rns-user-guide
 ---